Muhammad Nauman Khan: Early life

 Nauman was born on 4 February 1968, in Malakand Agency in Pakistan.
 He hailed from the Dheri Alladand village.
 He started playing at a young age in school, and later in a local club called Shaheen Football Club around 1984.
 After finishing matric, he joined Islamia College University in Peshawar where he played for the college football club.

 Club career

 After 6 months at the Islamia College University, Nauman joined the Pakistan Army, and was picked by the Pakistan Army football team in 1989.

 Nauman was team captain when Pakistan Army clinched the National Football Championship title in 1993–94 and 1995.
 He was also borrowed by Wohaib FC to take part in the qualifying round of the 1992–93 Asian Club Championship, where the team earned victories over Club Valencia from Maldives and Brothers Union from Bangladesh to qualify for Group B, becoming the first Pakistani club to pass the qualifying round of an Asian competition.
-However after the qualification, Nauman returned to Army after the start of the 1992–93, held from 20 October 1992 to 14 February 1993.
+However, after the qualification, Nauman returned to Army after the start of the 1992–93, held from 20 October 1992 to 14 February 1993.
+Nauman also represented Defence Club at the 1993–94 Asian Club Championship qualifying round against Oman Club.